 A nutrient-based plant or herbal extract feeds the body’s own natural responses to pain, and does so while helping to rebuild vital joint tissues.
 Some natural products, such as glucosamine, can even help to rebuild cartilage.

-Natural arthritis pain relief complements, or in some instances, replaces traditional pharmacological NSAID therapies.
-In the face of growing arthritis statistics it simply makes good sense to take as much safe control over your life as possible.
+These three scientifically designed pain relief products complements, or in some instances, replaces traditional pharmacological NSAID therapies.
+In the face of growing arthritis statistics, doesn't it simply make good sense to take as much safe control over your life as possible.